user202729/plover-debugging-console/README.md

 The global variable `engine` is given.
 Other objects can be accessed from `engine` as public or private members.

+Alternatively, `plover-debugging-console-connect qtconsole` can be used to launch a console-style application using Qt.
+See documentation of `jupyter qtconsole` for more details.

 ### Note

 * Once started, the kernel is not stopped until Plover exits.